Harfenlabor/harfenlabor.com/exampleSite/content/research/barberini-harp-project-interviews-marzia-faetti-two-souls-of-a-harp.md

 subtype = ["Organology", "Iconography", "Sociology of Art"] summary_text = "This edition of the Barberini Harp Project Interviews brought Harfenlabor in 2019 to Marzia Faetti, the then director of the Gabinetto dei Disegni e delle Stampe at Le Gallerie degli Uffizi, Firenze.
-Faetti provides invaluable art historical context for music iconography within the graphic art of the 16th and 17th century preserved at the Uffizi; her analysis of a preparatory drawing, often attributed to Giovanni Batista Soria, for a richly decorated harp offers a fascinating insight into the aesthetic, musical, political, ceremonial and economic importance of such an instrument." timeline_tag = ["1670s", "1500s", "1600s", "1400s"] title = "Barberini Harp Project / Interviews&&Marzia Faetti: Two Souls of a Harp" type = "Research"
+Faetti provides invaluable art historical context for music iconography within the graphic art of the 16th and 17th century preserved at the Uffizi; her analysis of a preparatory drawing, often attributed to Giovanni Batista Soria, for a richly decorated harp offers a fascinating insight into the aesthetic, musical, political, ceremonial and economic importance of such an instrument." timeline_tag = ["1670s", "1500s", "1600s", "1400s"] title = "Marzia Faetti: Two Souls of a Harp" type = "Research"

 +++